Azure/aaz/Commands/eventhubs/namespace/readme.md

 : Check the give Namespace name availability.

 - [list](/Commands/eventhubs/namespace/_list.md)
-: List the available Namespaces within a resource group.
+: List all the available Namespaces within a subscription, irrespective of the resource groups.

 - [show](/Commands/eventhubs/namespace/_show.md)
 : Get the description of the specified namespace.